abulimov/abulimov.github.io/content/post/2021-05-23-taking-notes.md

 In my head, I imagined perfect personal notes-taking setup as this:
 * Desktop app with Markdown support and import/export options
 * Simple mobile app to add/edit notes
-* Synchronization via Dropbox, i.e. notes are just `*.md` files in a dedicated directory.
+* Synchronization via Dropbox, that is notes are just `*.md` files in a dedicated directory.
-* Opensource
+* OpenSource

 ## How I write work-related notes